The Idea of a Human Rights Museum

 Adam Muller is an associate professor in the Department of English, Film, and Theatre at the University of Manitoba.

-Andrew Woolford is a professor of sociology at the University of Manitoba and a recipient of the Fulbright Scholar Award.
+Andrew Woolford is a professor of sociology at the University of Manitoba and the author of This Benevolent Experiment: Indigenous Boarding Schools, Genocide, and Redress in the United States and Canada.

 Other contributors: Karen Busby, Jennifer Carter, Clint Curle, Angela Failler, Helen Fallding, Jodi Giesbrecht, Amanda Grzyb, George Jacob, Stephen Jaeger, Dirk Moses, Adam Muller, Jorge Nallim, Ken Norman, Armando Perla, David Petrasek, Ruth Phillips, Christopher Powell, Mary Reid, Roger Simon, Struan Sinclair, Andrew Woolford